pedroassis/node-dependency/README.md

 1. Class like function
 -------
-That's what I like best when working with JS.
+That's the approach I like best when working with JS.
 You can write Class functions in JS, and node-dependency will create one instance of it and make it available for injection.
 See for yourself:

 **Person.js**